Contact

 The Secret Life of Myofibroblasts: Dr. Boris Hinz reveals all!

-Boris Hinz PhD, University of Toronto, Ontario, CA presents “Fundamental aspects of myofibroblast contraction.” and explains how the process is both simple and complex.
+Boris Hinz, PhD, University of Toronto, Ontario, CA, presents “Fundamental aspects of myofibroblast contraction.” and explains how the process is simple and complex.
 How do these little cells do such big things?
-More importantly, what steps in the process go wrong to result in Dupuytren’s and what can be done to safely and simply […]
+More importantly, what steps in the process go wrong to result in Dupuytren’s, and what can be done to safely correct this?
+Watch […]

 Dupuytren’s vs. Burns!
 Video: Dr. Paul Zidel at the 2010 Miami Dupuytren Symposium